ROHAN74-Prgmr/nodejs-assignments/README.md

 ```

 2. Function Scope
 -	Definition: Variables declared within a function are local to that function and cannot be accessed outside of it.
-Function scope is created with the function keyword.
+These variables can only be accessed within that function.
 ```
 function exampleFunction() {
     let localVar = "I'm a local variable";